vitessio/website/content/en/docs/user-guides/schema-changes/_index.md

 3. Review: developer's colleagues and database engineers to check the changes and their impact
 4. Formalize: what is the precise `ALTER TABLE` statement to be executed?
 If running with `gh-ost` or `pt-online-schema-change`, what are the precise command line flags?
 5. Locate: where does this change need to go?
 Which keyspace/cluster?
 Is this cluster sharded?
 What are the shards?
-  Having located the affecetd MySQL clusters, which is the `primary` server per cluster?
+  Having located the affected MySQL clusters, which is the `primary` server per cluster?
 6. Schedule: is there an already running migration on the relevant keyspace/cluster(s)?
 7. Execute: invoke the command.
 In the time we waited, did the identity of `primary` servers change?
 8. Audit/control: is the migration in progress?
 Do we need to abort for some reason?